Louis-Aime/Milesian-calendar-OpenOffice/README.md

 Similar, but computes next moon phase.

 ## DateParse
-This module has only a string parser, that converts a (numeric) Gregorian or Milesian date or date-time expression into an OO time stamp.
+This module has only a string parser, that converts a (numeric) Julio-Gregorian or Milesian date or date-time expression into an OO time stamp.
 ### DATE_PARSE (String)
 Date (time stamp) corresponding to a date expression
 * String: holds the date expression.
-This parser recognises a Gregorian or Milesian date expression.
+This parser recognises a Julio-Gregorian or Milesian date expression.
 The string is a Milesian date expression if either the month number ends with "m" (and without leading 0), or if the complete string begins with "M", in which case elements must be in the order year, month, date.
+Year may be negative.
+If positive, it shall hold three digits.
-Date must hold three digit, and may be negative.
-BC years are counted in relative figures i.e. year 2 B.C. is year -1.
+Years before Christian (Common) era are counted in relative figures i.e. year 2 B.C. is year -1.
 Separators between date elements must be the same (comma is accepted with spaces).
 It is possible to specify only 2 date elements, but this must include the month.
-If specified, the year is 3-digit, otherwise it is considered "current year".
 If day of month is not specified, it is set to 1.